Six Murder Suicides in Tennessee in Four Weeks

 May 20, 2018 – Chattanooga

 Chattanooga Police found 48-year-old Kimberly Williams in a parking lot, deceased from a gunshot wound.
 Nearby, they found Frederick Tragressor in a vehicle suffering from a self-inflicted gunshot wound.
 Police determined that Tragressor shot Williams and then shot himself.
-Phillips worked as a resident assistant where she was a caregiver to people with moderate to severe Alzheimer’s.
+Williams worked as a resident assistant where she was a caregiver to people with moderate to severe Alzheimer’s.

 May 16, 2018 – Murfreesboro